aravpopli/aravpopli/README.md

 - Hi!
 My name is Arav and I'm a first year computer science student and statistics student at Purdue University.
 - My current academic interests include everything machine learning and statistics.
 - I'm an avid startup and quantitative trading enthusiast and I'm looking to pursue a career in either of those
-- domains through the help of ML and stats
+- domains through the use of ML and stats
 - Feel free to contact me at popli@purdue.edu!

 <!---